osisoft/OCS-Docs/content/communities/community-pause-sharing.md

 1. Select **More Options** ![More Options](../_icons/dots-vertical.svg) > **Resume Sharing**.<!-- TODO: Confirm button-->

 1. In the confirmation window, select **Resume Sharing**.<!-- TODO: Confirm step-->

+	Your tenant resumes sharing for all shared data streams and the tenant status updates to **Sharing Active**.